ervingegprifti/numbertheoryalgorithms/README.md

 # Number Theory Algorithms
-Android app offering a set of basic number theory algorithms, designed for quick and easy calculations.
-Useful for students studying number theory and for enthusiasts looking for a tool to explore mathematical problems on the go.
+An Android app that offers a collection of basic number theory algorithms, designed for quick and easy calculations.
+It is useful for students studying number theory, as well as enthusiasts seeking a convenient tool to explore mathematical problems on the go.